Georges Boulanger (violinist): Biography

 In 1917, after the Bolshevik revolution, Georges Boulanger left Russia and returned to Romania.
-There he worked in the armed forces.
-In 1922/23 he went to Berlin where he played for his old audiences of Russian Aristocrats that now lived in Berlin.
-On December 4th, 1923, in Berlin-Wilmersdorf, he married Ellinor Paulson, who was 28 years old and he was 30 years old.
+There he worked in the armed forces for a few years.
+In 1922/23 he went to Berlin, where he was welcomed by the aristocratic White émigré scene.
+On December 4th, 1923, in Berlin-Wilmersdorf, he married Ellinor Paulson.
+At the time, he was 30 and she was 28.

 In the year 1926, after his first radio recording as a soloist, his name suddenly became well known.
 Boulanger played in radio transmissions that were broadcast live throughout the country.
 He played in the most famous houses in Berlin and other large European cities such as the Savoy Hotel in London.
 He was signed by the Bote & Bock Edition who published his musical compositions.

 The melody of his popular 1926 song Avant de mourir became a popular standard with the addition in 1939 of lyrics by Carlos Gomez Barrera and Jimmy Kennedy, retitled "My Prayer".
 In 1956 the recording of "My Prayer" by US R&B-pop act The Platters spent 23 weeks on Billboards Hot 100, five of them at number one.
 Billboard ranked the single as the fourth biggest of the year.

-During the Nazi regime he remained in Germany, at the end of the war living in Mecklenburg, an area occupied by the Red Army.
-He is freed by American soldiers when they learn that he is the composer of the famous My Prayer.
+Boulanger remained in Germany throughout the Nazi regime.
+On September 25, 1933, he requested proof of Christian, Aryan descent from the mayor of Tulcea in order to secure his employment in Germany after the passage of racial laws, which he was granted.
+By the end of the war, he was living in Mecklenburg, and was interned by the Red Army.
+He was freed from internment by American soldiers who learned that he was the composer of "My Prayer".

-Boulanger lived in Germany from the early 1920s until 1948 when he moved to South America.
+In 1948, he moved to South America.
 He worked in Brazil then settled in Argentina for the rest of his days.
 He died in Olivos, Buenos Aires on June 3, 1958.